 - How the candidate manages conflicting priorities, such as when the phone rings just as a customer approaches

-Retail has lots of downtime and involves a lot of housekeeping as well as routine customer interaction.
+Recruiting Tip: Pick up clues as soon as the candidate walks in the door.
+Retail has a lot of downtime and involves routine housekeeping as well as customer interaction.
 Does this candidate intuitively hold the door open for a customer?
 Straighten something on a shelf?
 You are looking for someone who is attuned to such details.

 Potential retail sales associate career advancement may include: